What is sheet music?

 When is the Grand Staff usually used?

 The Grand Staff is mostly used in piano music because of the instruments wide range.
-The bass clef would be used for the left hand, the treble clef used for the right hand.
+The bass clef would be used for the left hand which play the bass or lower notes, the treble clef used for the right hand which play the higher notes.

 Other instruments that use the Grand Staff include the harp, marimba and organ.